You may wish to see an introductory page to this section first.

 Bell tower of San Pedro: details: (left) interlacing arches, a typical feature of Islamic art which can be seen at the Great Mosque of Cordoba; (centre) medieval capitals with unusual reliefs; (right) green tubular ceramics

 A prevalence of green tints can be noticed in the ceramic decoration of the bell towers of Teruel.
 Green was obtained by using a copper oxide.
-The metal was widely available in Spain since antiquity.
+The metal was widely available in Spain since antiquity and cuerda seca pottery was characterized by the use of green.

 Cimborio (lantern tower) of the Cathedral